Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Branched chain amino acids, also known as BCAAs, are specific types of amino acids, which are the building blocks of protein.

-The branched-chain amino acids are a group of three essential amino acids: leucine, isoleucine and valine.
-They are 3 of the 9 essential amino acids.
-They are essential because our bodies do not make them and therefore, they must be consumed through food or supplements.
+These three are essential because our bodies do not make them and, therefore, they must be consumed through food or supplements.

 BCAAs are branched-chain, and their different structure does make them a little unique compared to the other amino acids.